ETI-Oct2020-Team1/DevOpsRepo/README.md

 Both models are quite similar to each other in terms of being simple to understand and use, as well as being appropriate for smaller projects.
 As the scale of the project is small and it’s requirements are clearly defined at the start, both methodologies can be applied.
 However, the disadvantage for both models is that it is not very adaptable to new features/ requirements.
 This would be the main concern as the client (tutor) may make some changes to the program to handle other features.
 As we are not very experienced with dealing with these changes in requirements, we may end up spending more time trying to learn how to make changes to our model instead of working on the project itself.
 Thus, we have decided to take these two Software Development Methodologies off the list.

-Finally, we narrowed it down to 4 software development methodologies.
-Incremental, Agile, Extreme Programming (XP), Test Driven Development(TDD).
+Finally, we narrowed it down to three software development methodologies.
+Incremental, Agile and Extreme Programming (XP).

 The reasons why we considered these methodologies is because they are similar in that they are able to adapt to changes, are flexible and save the costs and time for our project.